List of tallest buildings in the Waterloo Region: Cambridge

 Cambridge has the most antiquated zoning within the Region, however they are currently going through a process to update their bylaw.
 The update will allow for residential zones throughout Cambridge to have a maximum height of 15 floors, still well below KWs height limits.
 Within the downtowns (Galt, Hespeler and Preston) there will be densification possible but not on the magnitudes occurring in Kitchener and Waterloo.
 The core areas of Preston and Hespeler will allow for a maximum of 5 floors.
 Meanwhile Galt will allow for similar heights to what is presently allowed (0-34m).
 Cambridge however doesn't have the LRT yet so the bylaw will likely be updated in coming years once construction has started.

 Tallest buildings

-This list ranks buildings in Waterloo that stand at least 35 m tall, based on CTBUH height measurement standards.
+This list ranks completed buildings in Kitchener, Waterloo, and Cambridge that stand at least 75 m (246 ft) tall as of 2026, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
+The “Year” column indicates the year of completion.
+Buildings tied in height are sorted by year of completion with earlier buildings ranked first, and then alphabetically.